apache/druid/docs/ingestion/rollup.md

 When you disable rollup, Druid loads each row as-is without doing any form of pre-aggregation.
 This mode is similar to databases that do not support a rollup feature.
 Set `rollup` to `false` if you want Druid to store each record as-is, without any rollup summarization.

+Use roll-up to create a table datasource if you want best performance or are working within a strict space constraint, and you don't need raw values from [high-cardinality dimensions](schema-design.md#sketches).
+Conversely, disable roll-up when you need a table that returns individual rows or when you need to be able to execute `GROUP BY` or `WHERE` queries on _any_ column.
+If there are multiple needs, multiple tables with different roll-up configurations are a possible solution.

 ## Maximizing rollup ratio

 To measure the rollup ratio of a datasource compare the number of rows in Druid (`COUNT`) with the number of ingested events.
 For example, run a [Druid SQL](../querying/sql.md) query where "count" refers to a `count`-type metric generated at ingestion time as follows: